 DAVID CHURCHILL (2013)

-David is a partner in Jenner & Block’s Washington, DC office.
-He is chair of the firm’s government contracts practice.
+David is a partner in Morrison & Foerster’s Washington, DC office.
+He is co-chair of the firm’s government contracts practice.
 He is a past president of the U.S. Court of Federal Claims Bar Association, and a former chair of the public contract law section of the American Bar Association.

 As a lawyer in private practice, David has handled pro bono matters for The Wilderness Society and for The Southern Utah Wilderness Alliance.
 He is a Board member and former Chair of The Murie Center in Moose, WY.